rohitgr7/potterhead/README.md

 Live demo: https://potterhead.streamlit.app/

-To build your own and run locally create a `.env` file and set the following:
+To build your own and run locally create a `.streamlit/secrets.toml` file and set the following:

 ```console
 OPENAI_API_KEY="..."